gurditsingh/hydeout/_posts/file.md

 We have put the validation in our pipelines to clear the messy data but it turns out before I put those validations in place some messy data leaked out.
 > Problem ?
-some messy data leaked out in data lake. so now I need to figure out and
+some messy data leaked out in data lake. so now I need to figure out and it's hard when all you have is a distributed file system.

+**Recompute save our life**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTk5MDA3MzUsLTIwMjE4MTAwMDQsMTI3MD
-I1NDc2NCwtMzE5MDg2NzAwLC02OTk4MjIwOCwtNzM5MzkwODMx
-LC03MDc1NzE4MzEsLTU5MjQ1NDM3NiwxNDM4NDMwMTE3LDk0Mz
-A4MDI3M119
+eyJoaXN0b3J5IjpbNDE0OTI1MDA5LC0yMDIxODEwMDA0LDEyNz
+AyNTQ3NjQsLTMxOTA4NjcwMCwtNjk5ODIyMDgsLTczOTM5MDgz
+MSwtNzA3NTcxODMxLC01OTI0NTQzNzYsMTQzODQzMDExNyw5ND
+MwODAyNzNdfQ==
 -->